auth0/laravel-auth0/README2.md

 });
 ```

+---

 </details>

 <details>
 <summary>Management API</summary>

+You can issue [Auth0 Management API](https://auth0.com/docs/api/management/v2) calls through the SDK's `management()` method.

 > **Note**
-> Before your application can make calls to the Management API, you must either generate and provide [a management token](./docs/Configuration.md#management-token) or [enable your application to communicate with the Management API](./docs/Management.md#management-api-permissions).
+> Before your application can make calls to the Management API, you must [enable your application to communicate with the Management API](./docs/Management.md#management-api-permissions) or configure the SDK with [a management token](./docs/Configuration.md#management-token).

-You can issue [Auth0 Management API](https://auth0.com/docs/api/management/v2) calls through the SDK's `management()` method.

 For example, you can update a user's metadata by calling the `management()->users()->update()` method: